-In 2014-2015, the ten-year major bridge repair program enters its sixth year, and signs of deterioration continue to appear, as the deterioration of an end-of-life structure tends to follow an exponential curve.
-The announced timetable for the bridge replacement by 2018 requires that the maintenance program continue until the replacement is complete, given the increased risks related to the increase of corrosion of the pre-stressing cables inside the pre-stressed concrete girders, which is a major issue.
-Work in the amount of approximately \$10 M was carried out, particularly to rehabilitate piers, repair the steel, and replace the bearings.
+In 2014-2015, the ten-year major maintenance program enters its sixth year.
+The deterioration is exponential and signs of deterioration continue to appear, as the structure approaches the end of its useful life.
+The announced timetable for the bridge replacement by 2018 requires vigilant supervision of the bridge and implementation of the maintenance program continue until the bridge is replaced.
+Work in the amount of approximately \$32.1 M, out of which \$18.8 M for sections 5 and 7, was carried out, particularly for pier and girder rehabilitation, steel repairs and replacement of bearings and expansion joints.

-This aging structure requires a detailed inspection program whose frequency is much more important than for the other structures, coupled with state-of-the-art destructive and non-destructive inspection techniques.
+This aging structure requires a detailed inspection program whose frequency is much more important than others, coupled with state-of-the-art destructive and non-destructive inspection techniques.
 In addition, as part of the risk mitigation strategy, sophisticated measuring instruments and analysis tools are in place to monitor the performance of certain important components of the bridge.
-Several routine tests (weight, stress on girders, and structural capacity under various deterioration scenarios) are also being conducted to enable the assessment of the structural health of the bridge.
-The installation of such instrumentation on section 7 is completed.
-One hundred percent of the installation of the instrumentation on section 5 will be completed in 2014.
-A table showing the health of the internal and external pre-stressed girders of sections 5 and 7 was developed and is updated on a continual basis by JCCBI.
-During Q2, JCCBI has acquired \$0.523 M worth of instrumentation material to be installed on section 5.
+Several routine tests (weight, stress on girders, and structural capacity under various deterioration scenarios) are also being conducted to enable the assessment of the structural condition of the bridge.
+A table showing the condition of the internal and external pre-stressed girders of sections 5 and 7 was developed and is updated on a continual basis by JCCBI.
+During Q3, JCCBI has acquired \$0.228 M worth of instrumentation material to be installed on section 5.